boazy/ansible-role-yedit/README.md

 I didn't see a good method of editing yaml files and config managing them through ansible.
 This is my attempt.

-Updated version to fix permissions changing when using yedit on a file.
+Updated version to fix permissions changing when using yedit on a file

 == Install